 It follows then that to apply the lessons of a sermon means to stick its teachings onto me.
 The limitations of this word are becoming obvious.
 For one thing, the pastor does all the work and the listeners are passive, like a child receiving the Band-Aid.
 And, like a Band-Aid, it makes us feel better, but it doesn’t usually stick longer than a day.
 We walk away happiest if the bandage is one of those fancy kinds with cartoon characters on them.
 We might even show our friends, who will be only temporarily enamored.

-This is not a very good way to interact with any story for it makes it an object to be dissected and a resource to use.
+This is not a very good way to interact with any story, let alone scripture, for it makes it an object to be dissected and a resource to use.

 The idea of application presupposes a gap between subject and object–between me and the text.
 It suggests that there are things in biblical texts that I can extract and use.
 These things are almost always ideas, that is, intellectual propositions.
 It’s not that stories don’t communicate ideas, but that’s not all they communicate–stories are not primarily intellectual.
 We use the derogatory word didactic to describe stories that are.

-Stories are not just ideas or morals, but experiences.
-They don’t stick to our surface, but they penetrate us and the encounter is implicit and transformative.
+Good stories don’t stick to our surface, but they penetrate us and the encounter is implicit and transformative.
 The story of the Bible, and the stories in the Bible are good.
 They are more than good.

 Let me illustrate this with the story of “The Good Samaritan” found in Luke 10:25-37.

 A lawyer, in an attempt to test Jesus, asks him what one must do to have eternal life.
 Rather than answer directly, Jesus asks him what he thinks the Law says.
 The lawyer correctly answers that he must love God and neighbour.

 The lawyer then asks, “Who is my neighbour?”

 If there was a clear intellectual answer to this question, Jesus could have simply told it to him–He could have delivered the application right then and there, but because the answer cannot be reduced to an idea, a story is necessary.